 His problem, as the quotation illustrates, lies mainly in his failure to understand the great power of his art and in his lack of "political consciousness."
-Otherwise stated, Houdini, in the manner of Morgan and Ford, has all the characteristics that enable him to sway the lives of crowds, namely be a first persona with the role of a playwright who is detached from that script himself and therefore assure himself a place in history books.
-Yet, he chooses to be a third persona whose life is manipulated by others.
-The narrator reveals that Houdini "was destined to be, with Al-Jolson, the last of the great shameless mother lovers, a nineteenth-century movement that included men as Poe..."
-(29).
-His mother possesses him so strongly that even after her death she, like a true playwright, regulates his life to the point that he dissociates himself from the present.
-He redecorates his house in such a way that hints at her permanent presence and tries in vain to communicate with the dead.
-Moreover, his performances become more sensational and breath-taking, and transcend his physical capacity: "Every feat enacted Houdini's desire for his dead mother.
+Otherwise stated, Houdini, in the manner of Morgan and Ford, has all the characteristics that enable him to sway the lives of crowds, namely be a first persona with the role of a playwright who is immune to vulnerability by capacity of detaching himself from that script and therefore assure himself a solid place in history books.
+Yet, he remains a third persona, a weak and helpless person whose life is manipulated by others.

+One such dominator is his dead mother.
+Motivated by his anxiety over her loss he tries to reach her.
+He redecorates his house in such a way that hints at her permanent presence and even dresses up like her when he attends ceremonies to communicate with the dead.
+Even though his performances become more sensational and breath taking, they, nonetheless, intensify his worries and sense of vulnerability because they transcend his physical capacity: "Every feat enacted Houdini's desire for his dead mother.
 He was buried and reborn, buried and reborn" (170).
 Although his feats depend on the force of volatility, he fails to make use of this principle in the same manner as Morgan, Ford or Tateh or see that life itself is a process of repetitions and replications.
 Rather, Houdini is condemned to ceaseless, volatile and sensational entertainments without being able to grasp the force of replication in life, to come to grasp with the present or to devise a script which he can impose on a wide audience and consequently enter history.
-When the book ends, Houdini remains, almost a third persona, a trickster or a phony performer who makes a show of appearing to struggle in releasing his strait jacket to convince his audience that "he was legitimate" (267).
+When the book ends, Houdini stays almost a third persona, a trickster or a phony performer who makes a show of appearing to struggle in releasing his strait jacket to convince his audience that "he was legitimate" (267).